fbpx

 How an S-Corp Can Reduce Self-Employment Taxes

-The purpose of self-employment taxes is to fund Social Security and Medicare, and the 15.3% self-employment tax consists of a 12.4% tax to cover Social Security and a 2.9% tax for Medicare.
+The purpose of self-employment tax is to fund Social Security and Medicare, and the 15.3% self-employment tax consists of a 12.4% tax to cover Social Security and a 2.9% tax for Medicare.

-In contrast, when you elect to be taxed as an S-corp, you are not considered to be “self-employed,” and thus, you don’t have to pay self-employment tax.
-Instead, the S-corp pays you a reasonable salary for the work you do.
+In contrast, when you elect to be taxed as an S-Corp, you are not considered to be “self-employed,” and thus, you don’t have to pay self-employment tax.
+Instead, the S-Corp pays you a salary for the services you provide as an employee of the S-Corp.

 Drawbacks of S-Corp

 The main drawbacks of an S-corp are the additional costs, time, and tax compliance issues.
-S-corps also have limits on some tax deductions.
+Let’s explore this in detail.

 Extra Costs